ideasaremymaps/Kodoneimzu/README.md

 # Kodoneimzu

-Implementation of Czech games hit board game for personal use which contains the words in Japanese, Croatian and English language.
+Implementation of Czech games hit board game for personal use which contains  words in Japanese, Croatian and English language.
 Project start: July, 2016.

 Java GUI application of the game in which two teams compete to see who can make contact with all of their agents first.
 Spymasters give one-word clues that can point to multiple words on the board.
 Their teammates try to guess words of the right color while avoiding those that belong to the opposing team.
 And everyone wants to avoid the assassin.